adamboy7/Linux-Dual-Boot-Toolkit/README.md

 ### Launch options
 Headless mode is useful for automation and repeat runs after adding games.
 The CLI accepts:
 - `--linux-steam`: Linux `steamapps` path where symlinks should live (optional; auto-detected if omitted).
-- `--win-steam`: Windows NTFS `steamapps` path mounted on Linux (required in headless mode if a path is not saved or detected).
+- `--win-steam`: Windows NTFS `steamapps` path mounted on Linux (required in headless mode if a path is not already saved).
 - `--cleanup`: After syncing, remove stale symlinks in the Linux library.
 - `--headless`: Force headless execution even when no other flags are provided; combines with saved defaults.